louridas/hadoop-shortest-paths/README.md

 ## Reducer

-The reducer takes as input the two different kinds of records output by the mapper and finds the best path to a node from the source, if it exists.
+The reducer, [`ShortestPathsReducer`](ShortestPathsReducer) takes as input the two different kinds of records output by the mapper and finds the best path to a node from the source, if it exists.
 Then it outputs the graph, in adjacency list representation, with the best distance and path from the source to each node found to this point, as described above.

 To determine whether further iterations are needed, the Reducer uses a counter, set by the Hadoop driver program.
 The driver counts the